Wednesday, March 18, 2020

 "Three years ago, when I was still an elementary school student, I attended an English storytelling contest.
 It turned out a TOTAL disaster.
 The judges were staring at me.
 My heart was beating like a drum.
 I didn't know where to put my hands.
 I got cold feet and completely forgot what I wanted to say."

-Whether it's a heroic act or an embarrassing flop can both touch the audience.
-Through interviews with my students, I want to elicit touching stories that can make the judges relate to their personal experiences.
-It's also what makes the speech unique as well as authentic, adding a personal touch to the script.
-This anecdote can also serve as a hook that engages the judges right away.
+Both a heroic act and an embarrassing flop can touch the audience.
+Through interviews with my students, I aim to elicit touching stories that help judges relate to the students' personal experiences.
+This also makes the speech unique and authentic, adding a personal touch to the script.
+Such an anecdote can also serve as an immediate hook, engaging the judges right away.

 2. Vivid Description

-"I am riding a bike, paddling past golden rice paddies.
-The fragrant flowers and lush trees along the way are just a perfect combination for a good mood.
+"I am riding a bike, pedaling past golden rice paddies.
+The fragrant flowers and lush trees along the way are a perfect combination for a good mood.
 Then, birds are chirping and singing.
 The wind is blowing gently on my face.
-This place has a magical power that it can make all your worries go away."
+This place has a magical power; it can make all your worries go away."

 The purpose is to plant an idea in the audience's mind.
 It also helps to create a mental image that immediately sets the tone of the speech.
-Most important of all, it can effectively let the audience feel your passion for the topic.
+Most important of all, it can effectively convey your passion for the topic to the audience.

 3. Clear Transitions

-It goes without saying that our brains love a clear roadmap to guide the flow of information.
-It helps the judges to process your arguments and creates an expectation about what will come next.
-Moreover, we can be more aware of the consistency of our content and always stay on topic.
+It goes without saying that our brains appreciate a clear roadmap to guide the flow of information.
+This helps judges process your arguments and creates an expectation about what will come next.
+Moreover, it helps us maintain consistency in our content and always stay on topic.

 To put it in context, I am a big fan of the Rule of Three.
 It's everywhere in our greatest stories and fairy tales, such as the Three Little Pigs and Goldilocks and the Three Bears.
-Try to come up with three steps to fulfill your goals or three reasons why you love English so much, and it'll be more concise and memorable to the judges.
+Try to come up with three steps to fulfill your goals or three reasons why you love English so much; this will make it more concise and memorable for the judges.

 4. Call for Action